martinpihrt/OSPy-plugins/plugins/venetian_blind/README.md

 Tested in Python 3+

-Version 1.2.5 implements `ospy.provider.v1` and exposes every enabled blind as a cached resource with explicit open, stop, close and tilt 1–4 actions for Automation Rules and the native mobile application.
-Configured tilt labels are preserved.
+Version 1.2.7 implements `ospy.provider.v1` and exposes every enabled blind as a cached resource with explicit open, stop, close and tilt 1–4 actions for Automation Rules and the native mobile application.
+Mobile action captions use command verbs instead of state adjectives, while configured tilt labels are preserved.
 The actions reuse the same validated command path as Mobile API v1.

 Mobile action IDs are `open`, `stop`, `close`, `tilt1`, `tilt2`, `tilt3` and `tilt4`.
 Every request supplies `{"blind_uid":"..."}`; the UID must identify a currently configured enabled blind and plug-in control must be enabled.
 The four tilt actions retain stable IDs while their visible labels come from the saved blind configuration.